 If convicted, Lopez faces a prison sentence of 104 years and a fine of $4 million, Eimiller said.
 Gonzalez could be sent to prison for 180 years and liable for $6 million in fines.

-Gonzalez and Lopez were due for their first
+Gonzalez and Lopez were due for their first appearance in federal court Wednesday afternoon.

 Court documents indicate the FBI, the Montebello Police Department and the Los Angeles Police Department were involved in the investigation.